datapfranc/datapfranc.github.io-src/content/pages/3-BRD.md

     * Rating are normalized to a 10 point scale to account for full stars only or half­-star
     * Tag can be aggregated across site and report as-­is or reformat to merge similar Tag (case insensitive and singular form)

-### BRD status
+### BRD initial steps

-Currently, a small percentage of reviews available from listed sites are integrated (roughly 10% of Work held by Librarything).
-It should be sufficient to validate the Cloud DW design choice and experiment on some realistic analytic/visualization applications.
+The initial goal is to get enough reviews (maybe 10% of Work from Librarything should) to validate the Cloud DW design choice and produce realistic experimentation with the analytic/visualization applications.

-I'll soon contact the site owners for their feedback/interest and also discuss about future interest.
-Although the data is publicly available, it does not give me legal right to harvest full content of any site.
-Among other things, you need to respect site licensing, limit your hitting rate, and consider a lot more issues that I can deal with (ref. the jurisprudence is far from being clear on this aspect).
+I'll soon contact site owners to get their agreement on the harvesting bit.
+Although the data is publicly available, it does not give me legal [right](https://www.quora.com/Is-website-scraping-legal-and-ethical) to harvest full content of site.
+Among other things, you need to respect site licensing, limit your hitting rate, and a lot more issues that I can deal with... in other words be a [good citizen](https://www.quora.com/Is-website-scraping-legal-and-ethical).